shwetabhardwaj44/msml612-hw2/README.md

 ## :scroll:  In this homework, you need to:

-1.Choose a dataset (FashionMNISTLinks to an external site. or CIFAR-10Links to an external site.) and choose a classic CNN (VGG, Alex, ResNet…).
+1. Choose a dataset (FashionMNISTLinks to an external site. or CIFAR-10Links to an external site.) and choose a classic CNN (VGG, Alex, ResNet…).

-2.Choose a feature and extract this feature from each image in the dataset.
+2. Choose a feature and extract this feature from each image in the dataset.
 You need to decide which feature (one or multiple channel in a conv layer, or the neurons in a FC layer, etc.)

-3.Visualize the extracted features from all images using TSNE.
+3. Visualize the extracted features from all images using TSNE.

-4.Quantify the intra-class and inter-class variances of your chosen feature.
+4. Quantify the intra-class and inter-class variances of your chosen feature.

-5.Report the above in your write-up.
+5. Report the above in your write-up.
 Describe what issues you faced and how you resolved them too.

 **Note: